Skip to content

 An outdoor Repair Cafe in Yorktown.
 (Photo: Courtesy Sustainable Hudson Valley)

-COVID-19 has in some ways helped people evaluate their relationship with the things they own and reassess their waste.
-At the same time, new-goods purchases and emissions-heavy home deliveries have shot up.
+COVID-19 in some ways helped people evaluate their relationship with the things they own and reassess their waste.
+At the same time, new-goods purchases and emissions-heavy home deliveries began shooting up.

 “On the one hand, we saw interest in craft projects and DIY, like cooking or repair,” Goldmark says.
 “On the other hand, purchases of new goods skyrocketed, especially online.
 We are seeing a real shift in terms of people’s perceptions of the urgency of climate change, but unfortunately that doesn’t seem to be translating into a shift in consumption patterns of material goods.
 In fact, the trend seems to be in the wrong direction.”